jeffcayaban/Empact/README.md

 java -jar target/Empact-0.0.1-SNAPSHOT.jar
 ```

-You can now use the system by going to your web browser and visiting: http://localhost:5000
+To view the website, go to http://localhost:5000

 <a class="anchor" id="runningtests"></a>
 ## Running Tests